tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

 # Part Two (Week 3)
 ## Bugs and Symptoms
 **Bug 1 ()**
-The failure-inducing input (the code of the test)
+1) The failure-inducing input (the code of the test)

-The symptom (the failing test output)
+2) The symptom (the failing test output)

-The bug (the code fix needed)
+3) The bug (the code fix needed)

-Then, explain the connection between the symptom and the bug.
+4) The connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?

 **Bug 2 ()**
-The failure-inducing input (the code of the test)
+1) The failure-inducing input (the code of the test)

-The symptom (the failing test output)
+2) The symptom (the failing test output)

-The bug (the code fix needed)
+3) The bug (the code fix needed)

-Then, explain the connection between the symptom and the bug.
+4) The connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?